Kherkatta Dam: Ichthyofaunal diversity

 The survey for Ichthyofaunal diversity study in the Paralkot Reservoir of Kanker District was mainly focused on Ichthyofaunal diversity.
 25 Species of fishes belonging to 5 orders 11 family and 20 genera was recorded during the study.
 Cyprinidae were most dominant group represent by 12 species, Siluridae with 2 species, Ophiocephalidae with 2 species, Bagridae 1 species, Mestacemballidae with 2 species, Saccobranchidae 1 species, Claridae 1 species, Centropomidae 1 species, Notopteridae 1 species, Gobiidae 1 species and Cichlidae 1 species.
-This was the first ever study on the fish diversity of reservoir and would help in explore the fish fauna of Paralkot Reservoir.
+This was the first ever study on the fish diversity of reservoir and would help in explore the fish fauna of Kherkatta dam.

-Low utilisation of developed water resources
+Low utilization of developed water resources

-The actual utilisation as compared with the designed potential is very poor, about 69%.
+The actual utilization as compared with the designed potential is very poor, about 69%.
 The reason could be the low rainfall or the low maintenance of the canal system.

+Controversy

+In May 2023, a food inspector from Pakhanjur ordered workers at the dam to drain over 2 million litres of water.
+The government official ordered the water to be drained after he accidentally dropped his phone into the waste weir of the dam while taking a selfie.

+Footage of the official sitting under an umbrella as water was pumped out of the reservoir was uploaded to social media.
+After the video went viral, the food inspector, the SDO of the Kapsi water resource subdivision and a sub-engineer were suspended from their positions.